Video Games

 Nintendo gave Donkey Kong a destructible 3D world and built one of the best platformers the studio has made since Odyssey.

-Donkey Kong hasn't had a game built entirely around him this good since the Rare days, and Bananza makes the wait feel worth it by handing him a power nobody's given a Nintendo character before: you can punch, tear, and smash through nearly every surface you see.
-Terrain isn't scenery here, it's material.
-Cliffsides crumble into climbable rubble, walls become tunnels the moment you decide they should, and entire chunks of the map are just sitting there waiting for you to rip them apart looking for bananas, gold, or a shortcut nobody else found.
+My nephew asked me to buy this and then sat and watched while I played it for four hours without once asking for a turn, which I'm choosing to take as a review in its own right.
+Donkey Kong hasn't had a game built entirely around him this good since the Rare days, and Bananza gets there on a single idea: you can punch and tear and smash through nearly every surface you see.
+Terrain stops being scenery and starts being material, cliffsides crumble into climbable rubble, walls become tunnels the moment you decide they should, and every chunk of the map sits there waiting to be pulled apart.

 Odyssey let you possess anything you saw.
 Bananza lets you destroy almost anything you see instead.